xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

-Enable the HTTPS service for REST API
+Enable the HTTPS protocol for REST API
 =====================================

-To improve the security between the REST API client and server, enabling the HTTPS service on the xCAT MN is recommended.
-And the REST API client should use the 'https' to access web server instead of the 'http'.
+To improve the security between the REST API clients and server, enabling the secure transfer protocol (https) is the default configuration.

 * **[RHEL6/7/8 (x86_64/ppc64/ppc64le) and RHEL5 (x86_64)]** ::